- THE MAGAZINE

-: I am looking for a quick-setting (<5 min), thermally conductive glue that I can use to attach thermocouples to chips and other devices for thermal testing.
+Question: I am looking for a quick-setting (<5 min), thermally conductive glue that I can use to attach thermocouples to chips and other devices for thermal testing.
 What are my options?
-Answer

-: What is the best adhesive for laminating layers of EVA foam?
+Question: What is the best adhesive for laminating layers of EVA foam?
 The foam will be used in an aquatic environment, so the adhesive needs to have chemical resistance (for chlorine, in particular) as well as UV resistance.
 It must also be flexible.
-Answer